func4plus1/lmiad/README.md

 Chaos Engineering

+> Chaos Engineering is the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production.
+[Principles of Chaos Engineering](https://principlesofchaos.org/)

+> Answering the question: How much confidence we can have in the complex systems that we put into production?
+[Principles of Chaos Engineering](https://principlesofchaos.org/)

 > Chaos Engineering is a disciplined approach to identifying failures before they become outages.
 By proactively testing how a system responds under stress, you can identify and fix failures before they end up in the news...You literally “break things on purpose” to learn how to build more resilient systems. [source](https://www.gremlin.com/community/tutorials/chaos-engineering-the-history-principles-and-practice/)

 > Chaos Engineering involves running thoughtful, planned experiments that teach us how our systems behave in the face of failure. [source](https://www.gremlin.com/community/tutorials/chaos-engineering-the-history-principles-and-practice/)